-Section B is completed when indemnity benefits are paid or due, including salary in lieu of workers' compensation benefits.
-Section B of Form WC-1 is used to commence weekly benefits or to suspend weekly benefits when the employee has actually returned to work at the time Form WC-1 is filed with the Board- Section B is also used when a compensable fatality occurs, and dependency benefits are due.
-The insurer or self-insurer claims office must furnish a copy to the claimant and all counsel of record [see Board Rule 61(b) (1)].
+Section B of Form WC-1 is used to commence weekly benefits or to suspend weekly benefits when the employee has actually returned to work at the time Form WC-1 is filed with the Board.
+In all other cases, the insurer should file Form WC-2.
+The insurer must furnish a copy to the claimant [see Board Rule 61(b) (1)].

-- 1. If the insurer or self-insurer claims office is paying less than the maximum rate, a Form WC-6, wage statement, is required to be filed with the Board [see Board Rules 221(c) and 61(b) (6)]. - 2.
+- 1. The insurer must show payment of maximum benefits unless a Form WC-6, wage statement, is attached [see Board Rules 221(c) and 61(b) (6)]. - 2.
 Benefits for temporary total disability are payable from the eighth day of disability.
 The seven-day waiting period is computed as follows:

 The date of disability is the first day the employee is unable to work a full day.
 If, however, the employee is paid in full for the date of injury, the date of disability begins the next day following the date of injury.
 The day or days considered lost because of disability to work are counted from the first seven days of disability even though the days may not be scheduled workdays.
 For example, if an employee, who is normally not at work on Saturday and Sunday, is injured on Thursday and is unable to work Friday, the following Saturday and Sunday must be counted as two days of the waiting period.
 Entitlement to benefits for the first seven days of disability, or any part thereof, requires 21 consecutive days of disability.
-The employer/insurer shall pay compensation for the first seven days of disability on the 21st consecutive day of disability (see Board Rule 220.)
+The employer/insurer shall pay compensation for the first seven days of disability (see Board Rule 220.)